 We believe every child has the right to education.

 While the Angolan Ministry of Education concentrated their efforts primarily in urban areas, RISE focused on bringing the opportunity for education to children in remote, nearly inaccessible regions of the country.
-Since 2003, RISE has built 159 schools and over 106,000 students have been impacted.
+Since 2003, RISE has built 196 schools, with several under construction, and over 142,000 students having access to education each year.
 Our model works – it is collaborative, scalable and has a proven track record of success.

-RISE International grants funds raised to RISE Angola, based in Lobito, Benguela in Angola.
+RISE International grants funds raised to RISE Angola, based in Benguela, Angola.

-RISE Angola is a non-governmental organization registered in Angola and certified by UTCAH (Technical Unit for the Coordination of Humanitarian Assistance), who oversees the work of NGOs in Angola.
+RISE Angola is a non-governmental organization registered in Angola and certified by IPROCAC (Institute for Community Aid Promotion and Coordination), who oversees the work of NGOs in Angola.
 RISE Angola is our implementing partner with direct responsibility and oversight of projects and programs.

 the RISE timeline